-Minimum Annual Health Screenings
+Annual Health Screenings

-In accordance with the Nebraska State Statue, #173 NAC 7, the Omaha Public Schools is required to conduct non-diagnostic health screenings to all students enrolled in grades Early Childhood - 4th, 7th, and 10th.
+In accordance with the Nebraska State Statue, #173 NAC 7, the Omaha Public Schools is required to conduct non-diagnostic health screenings to all students enrolled in Early Childhood - through 4th, 7th, and 10th grades.

 The purpose of screening is to identify any possible health concerns needing further evaluation or assistance.
-Parents/guardians are to be notified of the screening result if the student is found to need further evaluation, as determined by the qualified screener.
-The cost of the evaluation, by a health care provider, is the responsibility of the parent or guardian of the student.
+Parents/guardians are notified of the screening result if the student is found to need further evaluation, as determined by the qualified screener.
+The cost of the health care provider evaluation is the responsibility of the parent/guardian of the student.